rwth-i6/returnn/docs/getting_started/basic_usage/network.rst

 -------------

-In the default case, the axes of data that is passed between layers (such as batch, time, spatial and feature) are not visible to the user, and handled by RETURNN internally with the help of :class:`TFUtil.Data` objects.
+In the default case, the axes of data that is passed between layers (such as batch, time, spatial and feature) are not visible to the user, and handled by RETURNN internally with the help of :class:`returnn.tf.util.data.Data` objects.
 For layers that operate on specific axes, meaning they have an ``axis`` or ``axes`` parameter, different identifier (strings) can be used to select the correct axes.
 These identifier are e.g.